 The MDE-LIO Support Team was created to help develop competent, informed, and knowledgeable teachers and teachers of students who are visually impaired (TVIs), teacher consultants of students who are visually impaired (TCVIs), and certified orientation and mobility specialists (COMS) in Michigan schools.

 Through this program, novice school personnel serving students who are Blind/Visually Impaired (BVI) are paired with experienced teachers and COMS as they gain experience in the field.
-This program is provided at no cost to districts or individuals.
+This program is offered at no cost to districts or individuals.

 Need for Support

 TVIs, TCVIs, and COMS working with students who are BVI are in a unique position.
 They: